wxShaper/wxsf-code/readme_src.txt

 Note:
 -----

-This package doesn't include any executable (demo app) or built binary files (wxSF, wxWidgets and run-time DLLs).
-To obtain them you must built it yourself or download appropriate package.
+This package doesn't include any executable (demo app) or pre-built binary files (wxSF, wxWidgets and C run-time DLLs).
+To obtain them you must built it yourself or download binary package.